-3. These units were granted in fiscal 2012 and were eligible to be earned depending on whether and to what extent Equinix achieved both its 2012 revenue and adjusted EBITDA goals.
-These share numbers reflect the amount actually earned for performance during fiscal 2012, as determined in February 2013.
-The remaining unvested amount vested in February 2015.
+These performance-based units were granted in fiscal 2013 and were eligible to be earned depending on whether and to what extent Equinix achieved both its 2013 revenue and adjusted EBITDA goals.
+These share numbers reflect the amount actually earned for performance during fiscal 2013, as determined in Feb.
+2014.
+The remaining unvested amount vested in Feb.
+2016.

-4. These units were granted in fiscal 2013 and were eligible to be earned depending on whether and to what extent Equinix achieved both its 2013 revenue and adjusted EBITDA goals.
-These share numbers reflect the amount actually earned for performance during fiscal 2013, as determined in February 2014.
-Of this unvested amount, 50% of the RSUs will vest in each of February 2015 and February 2016.
+These performance-based units were granted in fiscal 2014 and were eligible to be earned depending on whether and to what extent Equinix achieved both its 2014 revenue and adjusted EBITDA goals.
+These share numbers reflect the amount actually earned for performance during fiscal 2014, as determined in Feb.
+2015.
+Of this remaining unvested amount, 50% of the RSUs vest in each of Feb.
+2016 and Feb.
+2017.

-5. These units were granted in fiscal 2014 and were eligible to be earned depending on whether and to what extent Equinix achieved both its 2014 revenue and adjusted EBITDA goals.
-These share numbers reflect the amount actually earned for performance during fiscal 2014, as determined in February 2015.
-Of this amount, 50% vested in February 2015, and an additional 25% of the RSUs will vest in each of February 2016 and February 2017.
+4. These performance-based units were granted in fiscal 2015 and were eligible to be earned depending on whether and to what extent Equinix achieved both its 2015 revenue and AFFO goals.
+These share numbers reflect the maximum amount actually earned for performance during fiscal 2015, as determined in Feb.
+2016, with 50% of the RSUs vesting in Feb.
+2016 and 25% of the RSUs vesting in each of Feb.
+2017 and Feb.
+2018.